andreypronin/officedoc/README.md

 1. MAJOR version is incremented when incompatible API changes are made,
 2. MINOR version is incremented when functionality is added in a backwards-compatible manner, and
-3. PATCH version is incrementedwhen when backwards-compatible bug fixes are made.
+3. PATCH version is incremented when backwards-compatible bug fixes are made.

 Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.

 ## Dependencies